Get,

 Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology

-Lifestyle Changes To Managing Heartburn
+Lifestyle Changes to Help Manage Heartburn

-• Quit smoking.
-Reduce alcohol consumption.
+• Quit smoking and reduce alcohol consumption.

 Conclusion